 “Rose told us something interesting...”
 Cedric said, trying to change the subject.

 “She wasn’t supposed to say anything!
 Oh well, I guess students will find out soon enough since their parents should have gotten an invitation by now,” Olivia said wistfully.
-I stayed quiet, anxiously waiting for Olivia to explain further.
+I stayed quiet, waiting for Olivia to explain further.
 “You see, it’s been exactly a thousand years since Hogwarts was founded, so this year is going to be a bit more special than any other year.
-With a Dance in December, before the holidays, for example.”
+With a dance of sorts in December, before the holidays.”

 I was trying not to panic.
 My parents were going to be here...
 Okay, I could handle that.
 Hopefully.